joannakl/cs102/projects/project2.markdown

 actual values, for example `mass 200` or `location 50.7 6.08`.

-In the first case, `location LATITUDE LONGITUDE`, the program should display the list of five meteorites that are known to land nearest to the LATITUDE, LONGITUDE coordinates specified by the user.
-The results should be presented in the order from the one closest, to the one furthest (in case of ties, the name field should be used to resolve them using the alphanumeric ordering).
+In the first case, `location LATITUDE LONGITUDE`, the program should display the meteorite whose landing site location is closest to the one specified by the user.

 In the second case, `year YEAR`,  the program should display the list of all meteorites that have landed during that year.
 The results should be displayed in alphanumeric